MattiDragon/ExtendedDrawers/README.md

 ### Duping mode
 As for 1.20, you can use a by default unobtainable dupe wand to toggle duping mode on drawers.
 They will continue to provide items even when empty.
 Voiding mode must still be applied separately.

+### Addon
+Some features, which have been deemed to powerful or otherwise unsuited to the main mod, are available as an [official addon](https://modrinth.com/mod/gDfTLxwP).

 ## Customization
 Extended drawers offers two main ways to customize the experience: the configs and datapacks.